 Later studies, for example, the review by Richard Shiffrin and Robert Nosofsky called “Seven plus or minus two: A commentary on capacity limitations” provided deeper insights into the work of working memory.
 In particular, the authors mention that the number of objects which a person can remember at once after they were presented is dependent on the nature of the objects, on average with seven for digits, six for letters and about five for words.
 It gives the brain abilities to quickly process information, recognize its character and connection to the objects already existing in long-term memory and finalize memorizing.

-In design perspective, this information plays the vital role in building up the usable and clear layout.
+From a design perspective, this information plays a vital role in building up a usable and clear layout.
 Interfaces, which demand to remember too many options at once, can create the tension and get users irritated even if they aren’t able to describe the reason of unpleasant emotions.

 The more elements people get, the harder it is to make a choice.

 At first glance, it seems that this law is not about memory, still, the connection exists.
 Memory is one of the mechanisms that protect people from negative experiences.
 The more options people get at once, the more distracted they get with numerous associations which can be called – and that’s impossible to predict how good or bad they can be in this particular case.
 In addition, giving many options for the choice at once, again we can overload users’ memory with the bigger number then the working memory can process.
 In particular, this factor needs special attention in cases of platforms for e-commerce, which should keep the hard balance between giving the user all the necessary information and overwhelming him or her with too many options.
 Finding this harmony is one of the major challenges for UX designers.

 On the basis of the factors and explorations given above, let’s consider a set of tips applying this knowledge for the sake of usability.

 1. Don’t make users memorize many items at once.